provenance-io/provenance-testing-action/README.md

 # Provenance Testing Action
-A Github action to simplify testing with the Provenance blockchain.

-## Summary
 This action setups up Provenance in a docker container and allows the user to pass in both the version of provenance to use as well as a test script.
 After Provenance is up running the test script is executed.
 This allows testing of any of Provenance's features inside of this docker container as part of a github release process.

 ## Use as a github action
 This action is published and can be brought into any project.
-For an example of this in use look at the smart contract tests in `provwasm` [link](https://github.com/provenance-io/provwasm/blob/main/.github/workflows/test.yml#L55)
+For an example of this in use look at [this repository's test workflow](https://github.com/provenance-io/provenance-testing-action/blob/main/.github/workflows/test.yml#L24)

 ---